FlexiSpot Foot Rocker · โ˜… 4.1 Best Budget Check price on Amazon →

 Warranty1 year

-Yes, for most home office users who want an ergonomic footrest without committing to a $90 Humanscale.
+Yes, for most home office users who want an ergonomic footrest without committing to the price Humanscale.
 The rocking motion and the height adjustment cover the basic ergonomic case.
 For a daily-driver in a long-hour office, the [Humanscale FR300](/reviews/humanscale-fr300-footrest) is the upgrade pick.

 The Humanscale wins on build quality (steel and aluminum vs plastic), warranty (5 yr vs 1 yr), and stability on hard floors.
-The FlexiSpot wins on price by $40.
+The FlexiSpot wins on price the price.
 For a daily-driver the Humanscale, for a guest desk or occasional use the FlexiSpot.

 Similar in concept, less refined in execution.
 The FlexiSpot's plastic pivot has a slight stickiness at the extremes of the arc, the Humanscale's steel pivot is smoother through the full motion.
 For most users the difference is small, after 30 minutes of use you stop noticing the FlexiSpot's stickiness.